zeroc-ice/ice-demos/csharp/Ice/serialize/README.md

-This demo illustrates how to transfer serializable .NET classes with Ice.
+This demo illustrates how to transfer [serializable .NET classes][1] with Ice.

 The .NET classes are transferred as byte sequences by Ice.
 It was